 Hiring Help Too Soon

-You do not have all the skills necessary for massive e-commerce success.
-At some point, you will need to hire experts in publicity, logistics, web optimization, and a dozen things either tied directly to your online store’s success or as part of the logistics behind accounting, legal compliance, and similar endeavors.
+You need to gain all the skills necessary for massive e-commerce success.
+At some point, you will need to hire experts in publicity, logistics, web optimization, and a dozen things, either tied directly to your online store’s success or as part of the logistics behind accounting, legal compliance, and similar endeavors.

-That said, you cannot hire those people too soon.
+That said, you must wait to hire those people.
 The early stages of e-commerce are lean on revenue.
 Saddling that challenge with the burden of paying for additional staff can sink your effort before it begins.
 You’ll do a lot of stuff on your own, and that’s all right.
 Wait until your revenue can pay for long-term help before you commit to the expense.

 This doesn’t apply just to the bottom line.
-It’s also vital you understand each role in your e-commerce venture well enough to make smart hiring decisions and ensure your team members are doing a good job.
+You must also understand each role in your e-commerce venture well enough to make smart hiring decisions and ensure your team members are doing a good job.
 Doing that job a bit yourself is one of the fastest, best ways to reach that level of understanding.

 Hiring Help Too Late

 It’s also a mistake to wait too long to hire help.
 During the initial stages, your customer list and workload will be small enough for you to handle things on your own.
-You’ll also be chasing smaller contracts and deals where you’re not in competition with more-extensive operations.
+You’ll also be chasing smaller contracts and deals where you’re not competing with more extensive operations.
 All that changes when you move from small-time to something that can produce a regular and reliable income.

 If you hire expert help too late, the best-case scenario is you spend months making just enough to keep pouring effort into your e-commerce business, but you never reach a point where you can quit your day job.

-The worst-case scenario is you fumble and get bogged down at that crux point and make costly mistakes.
-If that happens, the time and money you spent trying to build it all come to nothing.
+The worst-case scenario is you fumble, get bogged down at that crux point and make costly mistakes.
+If that happens, the time and money you spend trying to build it all come to nothing.